perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Send notification for failed test runs only** When this option is checked a notification will be sent to the channel only when a test run has failed
 * **Send notification to this channel if any of the team members are mentioned in comments** When this option is checked a notification will be sent to the channel when any of your team members is mentioned in comment
 * **Include user mentions** Select additional users,that will trigger a notification when mentioned.
+* **Use as team notifications channel (for all systems under test for this team)**: If set to true, this notification channel will be used for all `systems under test` that are linked to this `team`

 ## Grafana dashboards